 And remember, when you need to put an end to disruptive behavior don’t be afraid to be firm.
 It’s not the same as being mean.
 Be direct and pay attention to your tone and volume.
 Be consistent and follow through with the consequences you have established!

 2. Organize your centers to limit disruptions

-3. Teach students problem solving strategies
+3. Teach students problem-solving strategies

 It’s important to remember that our students are young and still need a lot of support and guidance to make good choices.
 You don’t want little problems to take away valuable learning time and you certainly don’t want students interrupting your small group to tell on another or ask you a simple question.

-4. Choose literacy center activities that are naturally differentiated
+4. Choose literacy center activities that are naturally differentiated and open-ended

 In any classroom you’re going to have a wide range of abilities among students.
 In order for my centers to be successful I know I need to find activities that adequately support and challenge ALL of my students.
 If an activity is too difficult students will become frustrated and lose interest.
 An activity that is too hard will lead to boredom and off-task behavior.